PhilKeeble/philkeeble.github.io/_posts/2020-06-23-Getting-Started-In-Hacking.md

 ---
 layout: single
 classes: wide
-title: "Getting Started In Hacking - From Beginner to Junior Pentester"
+title: "Getting Started With Hacking - From Beginner to Junior Pentester"
 excerpt: "A guide on how to go from no experience to getting your first job within the offensive security field."
 categories:
   - Career
 ---
 <h1>Why Make This?</h1>

 Lots of people have asked me lately on LinkedIn about how to get started with hacking.
-It's an interesting field with a lot of interesting topics and diversity, making it very attractive for people that like to learn and have constant challenge (also the money is damn good too).
+It's an interesting field with a lot of interesting topics and diversity, making it very attractive for people that like to learn and have constant challenge (also the money is a plus).
 When starting out, it is extremely daunting.
 There are so many courses and books and different people giving different advise and it is all confusing.
 I wanted to make this post to give my opinion on how you can go from zero experience to getting a junior job in cybersecurity.

 At the bottom of this post I have put links for all the resources mentioned here.